To graduate with a Bachelor of Art degree from Transylvania University, you must fulfill the following requirements:

 - Each A Level exam passed with a grade of A*, A or B will be awarded one (1) unit of general elective credit.

 International Baccalaureate (IB) credit

-- Scores of 5, 6, or 7 are required on higher-level examinations.
+- Scores of 6 or 7 are required on standard-level examinations and scores of 5, 6, or 7 are required on higher-level examinations.
 Click here for more information.

 - Official IB reports should be sent during the summer prior to enrollment in order for registration prerequisites and credits to be awarded.
 Students are responsible for contacting the IB testing authority to request official score reports.
 Official score reports must be sent directly to the Transylvania University registrar.
 It is critical that official scores be processed by the registrar’s office prior to fall registration to avoid problems related to missing prerequisites.
 Scores reported on high school transcripts or on student score reports are not acceptable.